JingchuHu/star.lab/_members/jingchu-hu.md

 ---

 Hi our team is working on three main directions:
-1. Memory reconsolidation mechanism
+1. Development of Reconsolidation-based novel approaches
-2. Neurocomputational mechanisms and intervention in psychiatric symptoms
+2. Neurocomputational mechanisms and intervention in anxiety disorders and major depressive disorders
-3. Public health research
+3. Public mental health research

 Welcome to join us!